briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     10. _(10)_ Tables and chairs;

-    11. _(11)_ Expenses for maintaining and operating a charitable organization’s facilities, including, but not limited to, a post home, club house, lounge, tavern, or canteen and any grounds attached to the post home, club house, lounge, tavern, or canteen;
+    11. _(11)_ Expenses for maintaining and operating a charitable organization's facilities, including, but not limited to, a post home, club house, lounge, tavern, or canteen and any grounds attached to the post home, club house, lounge, tavern, or canteen;